Home » Symptoms » Dog Symptoms A-Z » Alopecia Due to Pruritus

 Alopecia Due to Pruritus in Dogs

-Alopecia due to pruritus in dogs refers to excessive hair loss caused by frequent and intense scratching, often triggered by underlying conditions such as skin irritations or allergies.
+Alopecia due to pruritus in dogs refers to the excessive loss of fur caused by frequent and intense scratching, which is often triggered by underlying complaints such as skin irritation or allergies.

 Can Occur with the Following Diseases: